rweigel/phys305/flux.md

 1\. $\boxed{\dot{N}_i=\sigma_i v_r 2\pi R}$.
 We could have used $\dot{N} = \sigma_i \mathbf{v} \bfcdot \hat{\mathbf{n}} l$; in this case $l=2\pi R$, $\mathbf{v}=v_r\hat{\mathbf{s}}$ and the normal vector is $\hat{\mathbf{s}}$, so the dot product reduces to $v_r$.

 2\.
-On the diagram given, there are eight blue dots on both the inner and outer circle.
+On the diagram given, there are eight blue dots on both the inner and outer circles.
 (If the particles move outwards with a constant velocity, the number of particles on a circle of any radius will be the same).
 The outer circle is 2x longer than the inner circle, so the density of particles on it must be 1/2 of that on the inner circle.
 That is, $\sigma_o=\sigma_i/2$.

 3\. $\dot{N}_o=\sigma_o v_r 2\pi (2R)=(\sigma_i/2) v_r 2\pi 2R= \boxed{\sigma_i v_r 2\pi R}$, which is the same result as 1.
 This is expected - if the particles flow outwards at a constant velocity, each time a particle passes the outer circle, there is a particle behind it that passes the inner circle.